 - A render job can be defined for Team Render in the Render Queue’s Team column.

-The installer can be used to install Cinema 4D instances solely as render clients with a reduced GUI (or you can use a normal version to start a render client via the Command Line ("-client")).
+The installer can be used to install Cinema 4D instances solely as render clients with a reduced GUI.
 These instances will only consist of the list of machines (see also The Team Render Machine List) a console and selected commands such as Preferences, Help, Update, etc. These functions should already be familiar to you from the normal Cinema 4D installation.

 Note that warning and error messages are also displayed in the console.
 This can include messages regarding missing textures, full hard drives, etc. (these are, by the way, the same prompts that can be found in the Render Queue’s Log file).

 These render clients can be restarted from the server (right-click on a render client in the server computer’s Team Render Machines list and select Restart Client).